grocky/infrastructure/websites/blog.rockygray.com/database-refactoring/README.md

 Revisiting the example of moving a column from one table to another, the key is to keep the schema backwards compatible to allow for a smooth transition between different versions of the application and allow for application rollbacks.
 You can do this in a couple of phases where the new column location and updated application logic is grouped into one deployment and the removal of the old column with a following deployment.
 This prevents errors from schema misalignment while transitioning between application versions.
+This also introduces a _Transition Period_ where you ensure the new application and schema is working as expected before cleaning up.
+For scenarios where the database is a backend for multiple applications, this period allows enough time for applications to migrate over to the new schema.
+The _Clean Up_ phase could be weeks or months in the future, but with the appropriate triggers the data will remain in-sync.

 <p align="center">
     <img src="./imgs/diagrams/timeline-deployment-2.png" alt="timeline of clean application deployment" style="height: 350px;"/>